drakkar-lig/walt-python-packages/doc/walt/doc/md/node-bootup.md

 16. walt-init runs `walt-clock-sync` to ensure an initial clock synchronization with the server (for more precise clock synchronization, the image should provide a PTP daemon)
 17. walt-init mounts a union of the NFS root and a virtual filesystem in RAM (see note 2)
+18. if the OS image supports it, walt-init mounts a remote NBD device (Network Block Device) to be be able to swap memory on the server in selected scenarios (see note 2)
-18. walt-init calls `/sbin/init` (the regular OS init system, such as systemd) in a chroot on top of the union
+19. walt-init calls `/sbin/init` (the regular OS init system, such as systemd) in a chroot on top of the union
-19. the walt image OS starts up
+20. the walt image OS starts up

 Notes and details:
 1. Actually, in directory `/var/lib/walt/nodes`, several entries are created for each node, all pointing to the same structure described above.
 The `{mac_address}` is also present in two forms, together with the `{ip_address}` entry.
 This allows to deal with the limitations of the bootloaders and TFTP server remapping syntax.
-2. This union of the NFS root and a virtual filesystem in RAM is a very important feature.
+2. This union of the NFS root and a virtual filesystem in RAM is a very important feature, see [`walt help show boot-modes`](boot-modes.md) for more info.
-    It allows:
-    - to keep the NFS share read-only (allowing several nodes booting the same image to modify files would obviously cause problems).
-    - to avoid writing files on the SD card, thus keep it read-only, which greatly extends its lifetime.
-    - to discard any file modification each time the node reboots, ensuring a high level of
-      reproducibility: as long as the user keeps the same image, the node will boot exactly the same files.